What is a Value Bet?

 As we already know we need to know the probability of the bet winning in order to calculate expected value.
 As a reminder here is the expected value formula:

-While that was very simple for our coin flip bet because we know for sure that a fair coin lands on heads 50% of the time and tails 50% of the time it is not so simple for sports betting because the true probability of event occurring like Manchester City winning is often disagreed upon due to the complexity of calculating such a thing.
+Calculating probabilities was very simple for our coin flip example because we know that a fair coin lands on heads 50% of the time and tails 50% of the time.
+It is not so easy when it comes to sports bets because the true probability of an event occurring like Manchester City winning is much harder to calculate.

 For the sake of staying on track let’s just assume we know for sure that the probability of Kansas City beating the Atlanta Falcons is 55%.
 Below you will see that Bet365 are offering us odds of -105 (1.95) which have an implied probability of 51.20%.